the-abhay-jaiswal/Temprature_map/README.md

 You can interact with the map in the following ways:

-:Zoom in and out using the mouse scroll wheel.
-:Click and drag to pan across the map.
-:Hover over a marker to see the city name and temperature.
-:Click on a marker to view additional information about the city.
+Zoom in and out using the mouse scroll wheel, Click and drag to pan across the map, Hover over a marker to see the city name and temperature, Click on a marker to view additional information about the city.